 6 Assign permissions

 A security profile is a list of permissions such as 'Manage Libraries' or 'View Jobs'.
 Each profile has different permissions turned on or off.
-A profile can be assigned to users, positions, departments, or teams.
+A profile can be assigned to users, positions, departments, or user groups.
 If a security profile is assigned to a department, its permissions apply to all positions in that department.

 Your site comes with two default security profiles: